lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    In order to write LAMMPS input file, a text editor is required.
+    In order to write and edit LAMMPS input files, a text editor is required.
     Any text editor will do, such as |gedit|, |vim|, or |vscode|.

 .. |gedit| raw:: html